Working with Industry

 The fair gives students the opportunity to get the latest tips on successfully applying to graduate roles and internships, as well as discovering new opportunities with employers they may have never before considered.

-Computer Science students at The University of Nottingham are offered a unique opportunity to gain valuable work-related skills as well as giving something back to the community through the IT Community Consultants Project.
+Computer Science students at The University of Nottingham are offered a unique opportunity to gain valuable work-related skills as well as giving something back to the community through the Nottingham Consultancy Challenge.
 For more information please also see student consultants help the community.

 If you feel you may benefit from exchange of knowledge or expertise, please contact firstname.lastname@example.org.